 Business schools in France

 HEC Paris consistently ranks as the best business school in France and amongst the best in Europe.
-The school runs an MBA program, as well as several MSc and executive education programs.
+The school runs an MBA program, and several MSc and executive education programs.

 INSEAD is a global institution with a European campus in Fontainebleau, France.
 The school ranks consistently amongst the world’s best for MBA studies.
-They also offer executive education, including an executive MBA.
+They also offer executive education, including an EMBA.

 Business schools in Germany